 We, at BYJU’S, provide in-depth explanations for all the chapters and the chapter From Tasting To Digesting is explained, along with more examples of day to day eating activities.
 Here, students can also find chapter wise test and worksheets for their practice.
 Below is a sample of CBSE, Class 5 EVS – Chapter 3 worksheets.

 Q1.
 Do you like only one kind of taste?

 Q2.
 On which part of the tongue could you get the most taste?

 Q3.
 State True or False:

 - Tomato is sweet, sour and juicy.

-BYJU’S which is India’s largest k12 education company makes learning simple, fun and interesting.
-Register now to experience easy education.
+BYJU’S, which is India’s largest k12 education company makes learning simple, fun and interesting.
+Register now to experience an easy education.
 Learning is no more boring with BYJU’S.